-Introduction: The UAMS Student Mental Health Service (SMH) is a preventative service created to provide short term, confidential assistance for students who are actively enrolled at UAMS (Little Rock Campus).
-This service is to help students achieve their fullest potential.
+Introduction: The UAMS Student Wellness Program (student mental health program) is a preventative service created to provide short term, confidential assistance for students who are actively enrolled at UAMS (Little Rock Campus).
+The purpose of this service is to provide the necessary tools for students to achieve their fullest potential.

-Students may seek help for depression, anxiety, grief, relationship conflicts, academic difficulties and numerous other issues interfering with their maximal functioning.
+Students seek help for depression, anxiety, grief, relationship conflicts, academic difficulties and numerous other issues interfering with their maximal functioning.
 Seeking care through this service is absolutely confidential.
-The only exceptions to the strict code of confidentially (as required by law) include homicidality (planning to kill someone else, or being so severely impaired that someone else's life is in jeopardy), suicidality (planning to kill one's self) and child abuse.
-Record keeping is also strictly confidential within the student mental health clinic and records do not go to the campus-wide UAMS medical record.
+The only exceptions to the strict code of confidentially (as required by law) include homicidality (planning to kill someone else, or being so severely impaired that patients in your care are in jeopardy), suicidality (planning to kill self) and child abuse.
+Record keeping is also strictly confidential within the student wellness program and does not go into the campus-wide UAMS medical record.